 SI (slightly included) likewise consists of two sub-ratings.
 The SI1 grade is for stones with inclusions that are somewhat observable by skilled graders under 10x magnification.

 SI2 diamonds are those that have inclusions that are clearly observable under 10x magnification.
-Depending on the size and location of these inclusions, they may also be somewhat visible to the naked eye.
+Depending on the size and location of these inclusions, they may also be somewhat observable by the naked eye.

 Finally, the lowest positions on the GIA diamond clarity chart are occupied by the I (included) grades.
-I1 diamonds are very obvious under 10x magnification and will likely also feature inclusions or blemishes that are visible to the naked eye.
+I1 diamonds are very obvious under 10x magnification.
+They will likely also feature inclusions or blemishes that are visible to the naked eye.

-Blemishes and inclusions in I2 diamonds are clearly visible to the naked eye and may affect the overall transparency of the diamond itself.
+Blemishes and inclusions in I2 diamonds are clearly visible to the naked eye.
+They may affect the overall transparency of the diamond itself.

-On the diamond clarity chart, I3 diamonds are those that feature several visible inclusions and/or blemishes, often taking on a dull or opaque appearance as a result.
+On the diamond clarity chart, I3 diamonds are those that feature several observable inclusions and/or blemishes, often taking on a dull or opaque appearance as a result.

 Factors in Determining Diamond Clarity Rating

-Every diamond is different, and no diamond is 100% perfect.
-The impact that a diamond’s impurities have on its grade depends on five different factors:
+Every diamond is different and no diamond is 100% perfect.
+The impact a diamond’s impurities have on its grade depends on five different factors: